nodenotjs/vec-to-dist/README.md

 You notice that there is 1 decimal inaccuracy in this particular case, since the correct value would be 1732, but this is usually irrelevant.
 Below I explain the reason for this

+If you want to compensate for this inaccuracy, you can use a scale of x100 and then divide by 100, thus increasing the precision

 Now let's calculate the distance of a player based on another player with 3 decimals of precision

 ```mcfunction